IU-PR/Capstone_project/content/docs/2024/Bookrooms/week2.md

 - Easy Integration: Three.js works flawlessly with our JavaScript frontend, minimizing integration overhead and creating a cohesive development workflow.

-- Unmatched Power: Three.js offers a robust set of features for creating stunning 3D graphics, perfectly suited to our project's demands.
-It allows us to create the interactive 3D campus model and potentially add other 3D elements in the future.
+- Necessary Tools: Three.js provides the tools we need to create the 3D campus model, and potentially other 3D elements in the future.

 ### **Architecture Design**